meng1994412/Quadrotor_control_and_design/README.md

 ![joystick control](https://github.com/meng1994412/Quadrotor_control_and_design/blob/master/demo/JoystickControlDemo.gif)

 ### Week 8
-Start from week 8, we switch from joytick control flight to autonomous flight.
+Start from week 8, we switch from joytick control flight to autonomous flight by using [HTC vive lighthouse](#week-8) and its corresponding sensors.
 * Assemble vive sensors to the chassis of quadrotor.
 * Test sensor by reading the data.
 * Add safety control during automonous flight.
-* Add autonomous control for yaw, which have pitch axis (front of the robot) to always face in -y direction.
+* Add autonomous control for yaw, which have pitch axis (front of the robot) to always face in -y direction (proportional control).

 Here is vive lighthouse we use: